Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Background

 \subsection{Lifelong learning}

+Lifelong learning is a continuous process in which a series of different problems, defined as tasks, are presented to a learning method over time \cite{PARISI201954}. { In the most common lifelong learning settings, image classification, a few scenario types built upon task characterization have been proposed.
+The most popular ones are task-incremental, class-incremental, and domain-incremental {\cite{van2019three}}.
+Both class-incremental and task-incremental scenarios provide the model with new, previously unseen classes that need to be incorporated by the model {\cite{belouadah2021comprehensive,de2021continual}}.
+On the other hand, domain-incremental scenarios provide new distributions of already known classes {\cite{10.1007/978-3-031-18840-4_7}}.
+Emerging trends involve online lifelong learning {\cite{De_Lange_2021_ICCV,carta2023comprehensive}}, simultaneous adaptation in terms of new instances and new classes {\cite{lomonaco2019nicv2}}, and repetition of observed tasks {\cite{cossu2022class}}. }

-Lifelong learning is a continuous process in which a series of different problems, defined as tasks, are presented to a learning method \cite{PARISI201954}.
-In this situation, the general goal for the learner is being able to pick up new skills, adjust to newly presented tasks, and draw on previously learned information to tackle both new obstacles and the recurrence of previously seen tasks \cite{WANG2021122}.
-The key difference compared to incremental and online learning is that in lifelong learning our attention is not solely focused on adaptation, but also on knowledge retention and a model's ability to simultaneously handle all tasks, avoiding forgetting \cite{faber2022lifewatch}.
+In the lifelong setting, the general goal for the learner is to be able to pick up new skills, adjust to newly presented tasks, and draw on previously learned information to tackle both new obstacles and the recurrence of previously seen tasks \cite{9722932}.
+The key difference between lifelong learning and incremental/online learning is that, in lifelong learning, the attention is not solely focused on adaptation but also on knowledge retention and a model's ability to simultaneously handle all tasks, avoiding forgetting \cite{kirkpatrick2017overcoming}. { To this end, lifelong learning strategies are inspired by diverse disciplines, including neuroscience and biology \cite{PARISI201954}.